-The subject of near-death experiences is a deep rabbit hole, as I have come to find out.
-I have listened to a number of testimonies recently of people who have had near-death experiences, and that led me to look up what Gary Habermas has to say about them.
+The subject of near-death experiences is a deep rabbit hole I have come to find out.
+I have listened to a number of testimonies recently of people who have had near-death experiences.
+Trying to make some sense of them led me to look up what Gary Habermas has to say about them.
 Habermas has been involved in the research of near-death experiences (NDEs) for a couple of decades.

 I’ve been listening to a lot of Tim Keller lately.
 Today I listened to an old interview in which he said something that got me thinking.
 He asserted that, for many or most people, whether they are religious or secular often depends on their social influences.
 I suppose this would mean parents and family as well as peers.
 Richard Dawkins, the famously vocal atheist has said similar things: what religion we are depends to a large extent on the society in which we grew up.